 There are many New Mexico scholarships out there and Scholarships.com can help you find information about them.
 In addition to scholarships especially created for those living in New Mexico, though, we can help you find many others that have nothing to do with where you live.
 The college scholarships below will give you an idea of the opportunities that may be found at Scholarships.com.
 To get the full benefit of our free services and for additional information about New Mexico scholarships and awards based on different search criteria, you should conduct a free college scholarship search at Scholarships.com.

+The Bilingual Education Student Organization Scholarship is available to full-time bilingual students pursuing a teaching career at Eastern New Mexico University.
 Applicant must be a full-time student with a minimum 3.0 cumulative GPA and a graduate of a New Mexico high school.
 Must become an active member of the Bilingual Education Student Organization (BESO) and must not be eligible for [...]
 More

-This fund was established in 1996 by the NM Manufactured Housing Association to provide scholarship awards to New Mexico graduating high school seniors residing in a manufactured home.
+The New Mexico Manufactured Housing Association Scholarship provides scholarship awards to New Mexico graduating high school seniors residing in a manufactured home.
 Applicant must live in a mobile/manufactured home, have a minimum GPA of 3.0, attend a 2 or 4-year non-profit public educational institution full-time and write an essay describing their career goals.
 For more information or to [...]
 More

 Several state Grants and Scholarships are available to New Mexico residents to help pay for college.
 Unlike loans, grants and scholarships do not need to be repaid.
 However there are conditions for eligibility such as established need, a minimum GPA or required number of completed credit hours per semester.
 Each scholarship is for a period of one academic year.
 The scholarship may be renewed [...]
 More